exclusiveabhi/chatting-app/README.md

 The project is divided into two main parts:

 - **Frontend:** The React application that provides the user interface and handles user interactions.
-- **Backend:** The Node.js server that manages data processing and AI functionality.
+- **Backend:** The Node.js server that manages data processing and AI.

 ## Getting Started